JavaScript / TypeScript SDK

 .catch((error) => {});

-For the start developers will need to create an entry point for JavaScript SDK by creating a new instance of Kameleoon Client.
+To start, developers need to create an entry point for the JavaScript SDK by creating a new instance of Kameleoon Client.

 KameleoonClient